Insert In Style: A Zero-Shot Generative Framework for Harmonious Cross-Domain Object Composition: Introduction

 \section{Introduction}

-Reference-based object composition, focused on the task of inserting a specific object into a scene \cite{dovenet_cvpr2020,objectplacement_neurips2018,deepharmonization_cvpr2017}, is a fundamental challenge in computer vision.
+Reference-based object composition, focused on the task of inserting a specific object, identified by the reference image, in a scene at a specific location, identified by provided user mask, \cite{dovenet_cvpr2020,objectplacement_neurips2018,deepharmonization_cvpr2017}, is a fundamental challenge in computer vision.
 Recent methods like DreamFuse \cite{dreamfuse_iccv2025}, AnyDoor \cite{anydoor_cvpr2024} and IMPRINT \cite{imprint_cvpr2024} have achieved remarkable realism.
 However, these models are trained almost exclusively on photorealistic data and fail spectacularly when composing objects into stylized domains like paintings, sketches, or digital art\textemdash a vast and common use case.

 This cross-domain challenge has recently been met by two distinct families of methods.
-The first, \emph{``training-free blenders"}, includes pioneers like TF-ICON \cite{tficon_iccv2023} and, more recently, AIComposer \cite{aicomposer_iccv2025}.
+The first, \emph{``training-free blenders''}, includes pioneers like TF-ICON \cite{tficon_iccv2023} and, more recently, AIComposer \cite{aicomposer_iccv2025}.
 AIComposer \cite{aicomposer_iccv2025} represents the state-of-the-art for this class, cleverly removing the need for the precise text prompts that TF-ICON \cite{tficon_iccv2023} requires.
 These methods are fast and practical, but they are fundamentally blenders, not generators.
 They excel at harmonizing a pasted object but cannot generate a new object natively within the scene, limiting realism.

-The second family, \emph{``online generators"} is represented by Magic Insert \cite{magicinsert_iccv2025}.
+The second family, \emph{``online generators''} is represented by Magic Insert \cite{magicinsert_iccv2025}.
 This method achieves high generative fidelity by first finetuning a custom DreamBooth \cite{dreambooth_cvpr2023} model for a specific object, then performing style injection \cite{styleinjection_cvpr2024}.
 However, this quality comes at a prohibitive practical cost.
 Magic Insert \cite{magicinsert_iccv2025} is not zero-shot and requires a slow, computationally expensive, per-subject online finetuning process for every new object.
 This approach is impractical for real-world, drag-and-drop applications.

 Concurrently, general-purpose controllers for DiT models, like OminiControl \cite{ominicontrol_iccv2025}, have proposed unified-attention mechanisms for handling multiple conditions.
 However, their effectiveness on complex, competing conditions \textemdash such as preserving identity while simultaneously transforming style \textemdash remains unproven.